wail-abbas/Gapminder-Data-Visualization-Project/README.md

 ### Objectives:
 ##### This project aims to:
-* analyze the Gapminder project's data.
+* analyze the Gapminder datasets.
 * Visualize the correlation between each country's population and fertiliy rate.
-* Generate a gif image with python and matplotlib.
+* Generate a gif image using python and matplotlib.

 #### Life Expectancy vs. Fertility:
 ![wail](lifeexp.gif)